kingufl/omGraph/README.md

 2. Build the de Bruijn graph using cosmo-build

-numactl --interleave=all /usr/bin/time -v /ufrc/boucher/kingdgp/cosmo/vari/cosmo/cosmo-build -d $KMER_SIZE.reads.dbg
+numactl --interleave=all /usr/bin/time -v /ufrc/boucher/kingdgp/cosmo/vari/cosmo/cosmo-build -d $KMER_SIZE.reads.list

 3. Use vari_rest_kmers to extract all restriction kmers from the graph